wesleymutwiri/hugoblog/content/post/creating-beautiful-charts-with-svelte-and-chart-js.md

 Reducing the `cutout` percentage will make the doughnut chart slightly less hollow and a 0% cutout will make it a pie chart.

-## Chart Component

-This type of setup can be really good for a starter but if you have multiple charts on the same page it can and will get very messy.
-Hence the need to use a component based approach so that you don't have to deal with the nitty gritty.
+If you need to make multiple charts on the same page then it would be simpler and easier to copy the code and convert it into a component where you export defaults.
+But that is all the time I have for this week folks, stay tuned for more next week.